striker01xx/news_kiosk/README.md

 │   │   ├── voted_articles.json
 │
 ├── display/                # Pages
-│   ├── start.html          # Start page for the main process
-│   ├── main.html           # Main Page where recommended articles can be seen and you can navigate to the │   ├── navigation.html     # Navigation bar
+│   ├── start.html          # Start page for the main process.
+This page leads to the main page │   ├── main.html           # Main Page where recommended articles can be seen and you can navigate to the topic pages │   ├── navigation.html     # Navigation bar
 │
 ├── categories/             # Category pages and their respective navigation bar